zkxs/cuniq/README.md

           [default: exact]

           Possible values:
           - exact:      Uses a hash table to exactly count cardinality.
 The size of the hash table is proportional to the cardinality of the input.
 You may use the `--size` flag to set the initial capacity of the internal hash table.
 For very large inputs `--size` may help reduce expensive hash table reallocations.
 Avoid setting `--size` for small datasets
           - near-exact: Uses a hash table to exactly count cardinality, but does not store the original line.
 This mode is faster than "exact" mode, but hash collision will result in under-counting the cardinality by one.
             However, hash collisions for a 64-bit hash are exceedingly unlikely.
 The size of the hash table is proportional to the cardinality of the input.
 You may use the `--size` flag to set the initial capacity of the internal hash table.
 For very large inputs `--size` may help reduce expensive hash table reallocations.
             Avoid setting `--size` for small datasets.
 This mode is not compatible with `--report`
           - estimate:   Uses the HyperLogLog algorithm to estimate cardinality with fixed memory.
 Use the `--size` flag to specify the number of 1-byte registers to use.
 More registers will increase estimate accuracy.
 By default, 65536 is used.
-This mode is not compatible with `--report`
+This mode is not compatible with `--report`.
+This is the only mode that supports multi-threading with `--threads`

   -n, --size <SIZE>
           Set the size used by the selected counting mode.
 See the `--mode` documentation for how this affects each counting mode

       --threads <THREADS>
           Set the number of threads used to perform the count.
 By default, the number of logical cores is used.
-Not all counting modes support parallelism: see `--mode` for details
+Not all counting modes support parallelism: currently only `--mode=estimate` is compatible

       --no-stdin
           Disable checking stdin for input.
 May yield a small performance improvement when only reading input from files

       --memmap
           Force reading files via memmap.
 This may yield improved performance for large files.
 If the binary was built without memmap support, using this flag will result in an error

       --no-memmap
           Disable reading files via memmap, instead falling back to normal reads.
 By default, cuniq will try to use memmap if it thinks it will be faster.
 Disabling memmap may yield improved performance for small files

   -h, --help
           Print help (see a summary with '-h')